Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 What happens if I don't treat an STI?

 Certain STIs like chlamydia and gonorrhea can cause fertility problems if left untreated.
 Chances of contracting HIV increase if you have an untreated STI.
-Some STIs can even be fatal if left untreated.

 Visit the Centers for Disease Control and Prevention webpage for more info about what can happen if STIs are left untreated.